taylorhakes/painless/README.md

 #### Mocha
 Painless Advantages
 - Has everything you need included (assertions, mocking, etc)
-- Supports Async/Await, Promises, Generators, Observables, Streams, Processes
+- Supports Async/Await, Promises, Generators, Observables, Streams, Processes out of the box
 - Doesn't need a separate executable to run (just run `node test.js`)
 - Is easier to debug (single process)
 - Has no globals